-We fitted the linear model of equation [16] to the population [G{mRNA} , a{mRNA}] according to the iterative procedure described in the Methods section.
+We fitted the linear model of equation 16 to the population $[G{mRNA}, a{mRNA}]$ according to the iterative procedure described in the Materials and Methods section.
 We tested models ranging from one to 61 codons (= predictor variables).
 The largest model for which all parameters were significant was a model with 20 codons.
-(The results for each model are shown in our supplementary material).
-These values of these 20 codon parameters are shown in figure 3.
-We have only used [G{mRNA} , a{mRNA}] as the parameterization set because the other possible populations are too small (150 genes) relative to the possible number of parameters.
-When we used the reduced parameter procedure with [G{prot} , a{prot}] or [G{prot} , a{mRNA}] as the parameterization populations, we found that linear models with only two predictor variables are already superseding the critical P-value of 5% (see Methods), thus making them of little use for predicting expression levels.
+(The results for each model are shown in the Supplementary Material.)
+These values of these 20 codon parameters are shown in Figure 3.
+We have only used $[G{mRNA}, a{mRNA}]$ as the parameterization set because the other possible populations are too small (150 genes) relative to the possible number of parameters.
+When we used the reduced parameter procedure with $[G{Prot}, a{Prot}]$ or $[G{Prot}, a{mRNA}]$ as the parameterization populations, we found that linear models with only two predictor variables are already superseding the critical P-value of 5% (see Materials and Methods), thus making them of little use for predicting expression levels.

-The 20 codons that are significant predictor variables in the linear model for $[G{mRNA}, a{mRNA}]$ represent 13 different amino acids (see figure3).
-Of the seven remaining amino acids, 5 are underrepresented in highly expressed genes (Asp, His, Ile, Met and Tyr) while two of them are roughly equally represented in highly and lowly expressed proteins (15, 16).
+The 20 codons that are significant predictor variables in the linear model for $[G{mRNA}, a{mRNA}]$ represent 13 different amino acids (see Fig. 3).
+Of the seven remaining amino acids, five are under-represented in highly expressed genes (Asp, His, Ile, Met and Tyr) while two of them are roughly equally represented in highly and lowly expressed proteins (15,18).
 Four of the 20 chosen predictor variables (= codon compositions) are negatively correlated with expression levels.
-The parameters of the linear model and corresponding codons (= predictor variables) are discussed in more detail in the section "preferential"